paulscherrerinstitute/ecmccfg/hugo/content/manual/troubleshooting/hardware.md

 At PSI, core 0 is always isolated, do not move any threads to core 0.
 {{% /notice %}}

-In order to pin teh ecmc thread to a single core, add the following line to the startup script (after setAppMode.cmd):
+In order to pin the ecmc thread to a single core, add the following line to the startup script (after setAppMode.cmd):
 ```
 #- go active (create ecmc_rt)
 ${SCRIPTEXEC} ${ecmccfg_DIR}setAppMode.cmd